gatsbyjs/gatsby/docs/docs/gatsby-vendor-partnership.md

 In addition, you’ll probably want to create an "example" application.
 We call this a “starter”.

-However development is most convenient, when you publish these, they should be in separate code repositories on Github.
+However development is most convenient, when you publish these, they should be in separate code repositories on GitHub.

 Current partners have reported development timelines of 2-3 days when the content schema is fully defined by their platform, around up to 2 weeks when their platforms allowing the user to completely define the content schema, for a team of 1-2 developers.